Declassified Documents and Personal Notes: Latest on Donald Trump’s Federal Court Case

 >> To read also: Indictment of Donald Trump: what repercussions in the race for the White House?

 The argument, already put forward by Donald Trump, is undermined in the indictment revealed on Thursday, which reveals that in July 2021, the tempestuous billionaire showed four people without secret defense clearance “a plan of attack” prepared for him by the Ministry of Defense when he was president.
-“As president, I could have declassified them (…) now I can’t anymore, but they are still secrets”, says the one who is already no longer, at the time, president of the United States, on an audio recording cited by the court document.
+“As president, I might have declassified them (…) now I can’t anymore, but they are still secrets”, says the one who is already no longer, at the time, president of the United States, on an audio recording cited by the court document.

 “Overwhelming”